yamunariver/Az104/README.md

+## You have an Azure virtual network that contains four subnets.
+Each subnet contains 10 virtual machines.

+You plan to configure a network security group (NSG) that will allow inbound traffic over TCP port 8080 to two virtual machines on each subnet.
+The NSG will be associated to each subnet.

+You need to recommend a solution to configure the inbound access by using the fewest number of NSG rules possible.

+What should you use as the destination in the NSG?

+Select only one answer.

+an application security group
+This answer is correct.

+a service tag

+the subnets of the virtual machines

+## Exp: Application security groups allow you to group together the network interfaces from multiple virtual machines, and then use the group as the source or destination in an NSG rule.
+The network interfaces must be in the same virtual network. *) You can use the IP address of each virtual machine as the destination, but you must create a rule for each virtual machine. *) Using the subnets will require four rules and will also allow traffic to all the virtual machines on those subnets. *) Service tags are for specific Azure services, such as Azure App Service or Azure Backup.

 ## You have an Azure subscription that contains a network security group (NSG) named NSG1.

 You plan to configure NSG1 to allow the following types of traffic: